DHTMLX/scheduler-docs/data/migration_from_older_version.md

 ### Deprecated API

-There are methods and global objects that have been deprecated in v6.0.
+The **dhtmlx** object definition was removed from dhtmlxscheduler.js.
+Thus, some methods and global objects have been deprecated in v6.0.

 1) The following methods have been deprecated and replaced with: